One Wish (Ray J song)

 "One Wish" is the first single from Ray J's third album Raydiation.
 Released in July 2005, the Darkchild produced track became a national hit, peaking at #11 on the Billboard Hot 100 singles chart on January 17, 2006.
 It became Ray J's first single to reach the Top 20.
-The song was notably sampled by Burial for his song Archangel from Untrue, his second and most recent album.
+The song was notably sampled by Burial for his song "Archangel" from his album Untrue.

+Rolling Stone listed it as the 71st best R&B song of the 21st century.